SeanVenz/codechum/webdev_course_outline.md

   - Declaration, assignment, and naming conventions in JavaScript
   - Working with different data types: string, number, boolean, null, undefined

+- Topic 26: Input and Output
+  - Collecting user input and focusing on how to read data from variables
+  - Displaying output through JavaScript console.log statements, for understanding program flow

-- Topic 26: Arithmetic Operators
+- Topic 27: Arithmetic Operators
   - Using arithmetic operators for mathematical operations

-- Topic 27: Assignment Operators
-  - Assigning values to variables using assignment operators

 - Topic 28: Comparison Operators
   - Comparing values using comparison operators